rameshMonika/Migrant-buddy/README.md

 (e.g. speech-to-text audio, token-by-token chat responses).
-Redis backs the retrieval cache and rate limiting in the Docker profile today; the LangGraph checkpointer itself still defaults to in-memory even there (`MIGRANTBUDDY_CHECKPOINTER_BACKEND=redis` is supported, just not yet the compose default) — see [Conversational memory backend](#conversational-memory-backend).
+Redis backs the retrieval cache and rate limiting in the Docker profile today; the LangGraph checkpointer itself still defaults to in-memory even there (`MIGRANTBUDDY_CHECKPOINTER_BACKEND=redis` is supported, just not yet the compose default), see [Conversational memory backend](#conversational-memory-backend).

 **Why four separate services instead of one monolith:**